The Fidelity Feed

 The Final Feed Cards

-The final set of feed cards can be grouped into a few different categories.
-We have the Markets cards, balance updates, news cards, event cards, bull & bear of the day, learning cards, as well as our marketing cards.
-The cards are catered to our users and our algorithms help us bubble specific cards to the top of our users feed.
+Feed cards are grouped into categories: Markets cards, balance updates, news cards, event cards, bull & bear of the day, learning cards, and marketing cards.
+Cards are personalized and our algorithms bubble the most relevant content to the top.

 feed-card feed-card feed-card feed-card feed-card feed-card feed-card feed-card feed-card